Part 5: The Rise of Saudi Arabia: Framework for Success in the Region

 Scaling and Exiting

-- Capitalize on relative strengths of markets in which you operate based on growth or exit strategies
+- Capitalize on the relative strengths of the markets in which you operate based on growth or exit strategies.

 KSA Pricing and Market Adoption Is Unique

 - Companies should understand market critical mass timing.
-Initial sales are difficult to achieve but adoption rates are faster than in markets such as the North America and Europe.
+Initial sales are difficult to achieve but adoption rates are faster than in markets like North America and Europe.

-- The KSA market is significantly smaller than North America and Europe, companies should have an expansion strategy into other GCC and MENA after initial sales are created in KSA
+- The KSA market is significantly smaller than North America and Europe; companies should have an expansion strategy into other GCC and MENA markets after initial sales are created in KSA.